 An attractive, medium-sized snake of wet meadows and marshes, the plains gartersnake spends warm summer days basking in the sun or searching for food.
 Winters are spent underground, probably in abandoned rodent tunnels.

 The plains hog-nosed snake differs from the eastern hog-nosed snake by having a sharply upturned snout and black pigment on the underside of the tail.
-This species has always been quite rare in Missouri and has not been seen for many years; it has probably been extirpated.
+This species has always been rare in Missouri and has probably been extirpated.

 A medium-sized spotted frog, the plains leopard frog is found in pastures, prairies, and marshes.
 The ridge of skin along each side of the back is broken, and the small posterior section is raised toward the back.
 It is not present in the Ozarks.